o3de/o3de.org/content/docs/userguide/mobile/android/deploy-release.md

 ---
-description: ' Prepare &ALYlong; projects for release and distribution on the Google Play Store. '
+description: ' Prepare Amazon Lumberyard projects for release and distribution on the Google Play Store. '
-title: Releasing &ALY; projects for Android
+title: Releasing Lumberyard projects for Android
 ---
 # Releasing Lumberyard projects for Android {#android-deploy-release}